 |---|---|

-| ✅ Extremely broad format support for complex, multi-file workflows. | ❌ Credit calculation can be complex (base + time). |
+| ✅ Extremely broad format support for complex, multi-file workflows. | ❌ Credit calculation can be complex. |

-| ✅ Flexible pricing with non-expiring credits and a generous free tier. | ❌ Not specialized for advanced CSS paged media or print layouts. |
+| ✅ Flexible pricing with prepaid credits and a free tier. | ❌ Not specialized for advanced CSS paged media or print layouts. |

 | ✅ Mature and reliable infrastructure with webhook support. | ❌ Less ideal for users who only need HTML to PDF conversion. |